-Trailer must be securely coupled to the hitch and the chains correctly attached.
+Personal injury.
+Trailer must be securely coupled to the hitch with the chains correctly attached.
 Uncoupled or unchained towing could result in death or serious injury.
+(000233a)

-Do not operate this unit while transporting.
-Doing so could result in death or serious injury.
+Personal injury.
+Do not operate unit during transport.
+Doing so could result in death, serious injury, or property damage.